Is injection possible using the Dynamic LINQ library (link)? if that's the case, how can this be avoided?

 dataset.Where("allowed == 1 and code == @0", user_entered_data);

-DynamicLinq will make the placeholder (in this case: user-entered data) a lambda argument (instead of concatenating it into query) and depend on Linq-To-Entities (or whatever backend is) to safely convert to SQL.
+Instead of concatenating the placeholder (in this example, user-entered data) into the query, DynamicLinq will treat it as a lambda parameter and rely on Linq-To-Entities (or whatever backend is) to properly convert to SQL.

-System.Data.Linq namespace is that an SQL object tree is built from the LINQ query and as part of this process the
+namespace is that a LINQ query is used to create a SQL object tree, and as part of this process the

-SqlParameterizer class is called to replace all inline values with parameters.
-The values are then assigned to the parameters.
-So SQL injection attacks should not be possible.
+To replace all inline values with arguments, class is invoked.
+The parameters are then given the values.
+Consequently, SQL injection attacks ought to be impossible.